InitnelaV/Euro-estimation-LOTERY/README.md

 ---WARNING---

 This script is used to calculate probabilities and does not in any way reflect the draw or the final result.
-Predicting with 100% accuracy would be divine or quantum...
+Predicting with 100% accuracy would be Divine or quantum...
 You will not win anything by playing these numbers.
 Like alcohol, the abuse of gambling is harmful to oneself and one's surroundings

 ---WARNING---